QUAD ROLLER SKATES BUYING GUIDE

 Ventro Pro Turbo Skates come with high performance moulded PU and are fitted with a removable liner making these a comfortable and strong quad skate.

 The Riedell R3 skates are perfect for beginners and intermediates as they offer great manoeuvrability.

 SKATES FOR OUTDOOR SKATING

-The Rio Roller Signature is a stand out skate.
+The Rio Roller Lumina is a stand out skate.
 They're built for comfort while outdoor skating, but they can also be great for roller discos.